James II of England: Return to favour

 In 1683, a plot was uncovered to assassinate Charles II and his brother and spark a republican revolution to re-establish a government of the Cromwellian style.
 The conspiracy, known as the Rye House Plot, backfired upon its conspirators and provoked a wave of sympathy for the King and James.
-Several notable Whigs, including the Earl of Essex and the King's illegitimate son, the Duke of Monmouth, were implicated.
+Several notable Whigs, including the Earl of Essex and the Duke of Monmouth, were implicated.
 Monmouth initially confessed to complicity in the plot and implicated fellow conspirators, but later recanted.
 Essex committed suicide, and Monmouth, along with several others, was obliged to flee into exile in continental Europe.
 Charles II reacted to the plot by increasing the repression of Whigs and dissenters.
 Taking advantage of James's rebounding popularity, Charles invited him back onto the Privy Council in 1684.
 While some in the English Parliament remained wary of the possibility of a Roman Catholic king, the threat of excluding James from the throne had passed.

 Reign

 Accession to the throne

 Charles II died on 6 February 1685 from apoplexy, after supposedly converting to Catholicism on his deathbed.
-Having no legitimate children, he was succeeded by his brother James, who reigned in England and Ireland as James II, and in Scotland as James VII.
+Having no legitimate children, he was succeeded by his brother James, who reigned in England and Ireland as James II and in Scotland as James VII.
 There was little initial opposition to James's accession, and there were widespread reports of public rejoicing at the orderly succession.
 He wished to proceed quickly to the coronation, and he and Mary were crowned at Westminster Abbey on 23 April 1685.

 The new Parliament that assembled in May 1685, which gained the name of "Loyal Parliament", was initially favourable to James, who had stated that most former exclusionists would be forgiven if they acquiesced to his rule.
 Most of Charles's officers continued in office, the exceptions being the promotion of James's brothers-in-law, the earls of Clarendon and Rochester, and the demotion of Halifax.
 Parliament granted James a generous life income, including all of the proceeds of tonnage and poundage and the customs duties.
 James worked harder as king than his brother had, but was less willing to compromise when his advisers disagreed with his policies.